Nonparametric Identification of Demand without Exogenous Product Characteristics: Introduction

-Faithfulness is best seen as a technical restriction on the richness of identifying variation---like completeness---rather than a substantive economic assumption.
-The two conditions are indeed similar: completeness says that functions of the form $H(S,P)$ cannot be mean-independent of $(X,Z)$ unless they are constant in $(S,P)$.
-Faithfulness focuses on the richness of exogenous price variation given potentially endogenous characteristics, in line with the goal of identifying price counterfactuals.
+This intuition highlights the conceptually distinct roles of $Z$ (as an instrument) and $X$ (as a proxy) in our identification results.
+Unlike with $Z$, researchers do not need to justify why the characteristics $X$ are as-good-as-randomly assigned or otherwise independent of unobserved demand shocks; indeed, faithfulness is even more plausible when firms strategically choose characteristics using partial information on $\delta$.
+This distinction is also reflected in how $X$ and $Z$ would be used in forming ``technical instruments'' for estimation: while $X$ can be useful when combined with $Z$ and recentered, it has no identifying power on its own (i.e., in conventional ``BLP instruments'') as recentered functions of $X$ only are identically zero.

-We establish several non-nested conditions under which the two technical conditions are quite close.
-One simple but instructive case is when $\delta$ and $X$ have finite support with the same number of values; we show that completeness implies faithfulness in this case, suggesting that the gap between the two assumptions can only arise in the presence of infinite-dimensional objects.
-We also show that when prices are exogenous (i.e., $P=Z$)---a setting that past analyses have characterized as surprisingly difficult for identification \citep{berry2021foundations}---faithfulness follows from completeness.
+While faithfulness is a novel condition, we argue it is a close cousin to completeness.
+Completeness says that functions of the form $\check\sigma^{-1}(S,P)$ cannot be mean-independent of $(X,Z)$ unless they are constant in $(S,P)$.
+Like completeness, faithfulness is therefore best viewed as a requirement on the strength of identifying variation rather than a substantive economic or statistical assumption.

-We further develop several conditions on either pricing or the utility index under which faithfulness also follows from completeness.
-On the pricing side, it is sufficient that either \emph{(i)} $X$ and $Z$ combine in a nonparametric index $\lambda$ such that $P$ is independent of $(X, Z)$ given $(\lambda,\delta)$ or \emph{(ii)} the derivatives of $P$ with respect to $Z$ satisfy a particular separability condition.
+To explore the close relationship between faithfulness and completeness, we study when one follows from the other.
+In the limit where $Z$ is a perfect instrument for price (i.e., $P=Z$), we show faithfulness and completeness are equivalent.
+Outside this limit, faithfulness follows from completeness under several conditions on either pricing or the utility index.
+On the pricing side, it suffices that either \emph{(i)} $X$ and $Z$ combine in a nonparametric index $\lambda$ such that $P$ is independent of $(X, Z)$ given $(\lambda,\delta)$ or \emph{(ii)} the derivatives of $P$ with respect to $Z$ satisfy a particular separability condition.
 Both conditions are compatible with firms engaging in Bertrand--Nash pricing with certain forms of marginal costs.
-On the $\delta$ index side, we show that faithfulness follows from completeness when $\delta \mid X$ can be transformed to follow a location-scale model satisfying certain smoothness conditions---regardless of how prices are determined.
-Importantly, researchers do not need to take a stand on the specific sufficient condition, as the identification argument is the same so long as faithfulness holds.
-Together, our sample of sufficient conditions shows that faithfulness can hold without strong economic or statistical restrictions.
+On the $\delta$ index side, we show faithfulness follows from completeness when \emph{(i)} $\delta$ and $X$ have finite support with the same number of values or \emph{(ii)} $\delta \mid X$ can be transformed to follow a location-scale model satisfying certain smoothness conditions---regardless of how prices are determined.
+In the other direction, completeness of $ (S,P) \mid (X, Z)$ follows from faithfulness when $\delta \mid X$ is complete.